-A technical comparison of RTSP, WebRTC, HLS, SRT, RTMP, and ONVIF protocols for video surveillance and live streaming, covering latency, scalability, browser support, and ideal use cases for each.
+Technical comparison of RTSP, WebRTC, HLS, SRT, RTMP, and ONVIF for video surveillance covering latency, scalability, and ideal use cases.

 Video surveillance and live streaming rely on a handful of protocols, each designed for different network conditions, latency requirements, and use cases.
 Choosing the right protocol (or combination of protocols) is one of the most impactful architectural decisions in any video platform deployment.